 This is a spicy, but not hot Firecracker Chili and it’s the perfect chilly night meal!
-Firecracker chili is a big family favorite!
+Firecracker chili is an award winning family and neighbor favorite!
+Read on to discover the secret ingredient.

 FIRECRACKER CHILI (BUT NOT HOT)

-With Halloween coming up in a couple of days, I thought this Firecracker Chili would be the perfect recipe to throw out there, a great make-ahead for your hungry trick-or-treaters.
+With Halloween coming up in a couple of days, I thought this Firecracker Chili would be the perfect recipe to throw out there, a great make-ahead for your hungry trick-or-treaters or anytime you need a BIG OL POT OF GOODNESS!

-I’ve added all sorts of things to this chili; try adding pumpkin puree, shredded zucchini and carrots sneaking in some healthy veggies, or make it with ground chicken, turkey or my favorite bison!
-Mmmmm, good!
-But for today’s chili lesson we’ll just use good old fashioned ground beef.
-So let’s start there.
+I’ve added all sorts of things to Firecracker chili; try adding pumpkin puree, shredded zucchini and carrots sneaking in some healthy veggies, or make it with ground chicken, turkey or my favorite bison!

 Heat a good sized pan nice and hot (about medium-high) and toss in your ground beef.
 Love my cast iron pans!